As used in this chapter, unless the context indicates otherwise:

 “Poundmaster” means the chief officer appointed by the Animal Control Authority for the enforcement of animal control laws and regulations.
 The Poundmaster may include or employ Animal Control Officer(s) and/or a Chief Animal Control Officer.

 “Proper enclosure” means, while on the owner’s property, a dangerous or potentially dangerous animal shall be securely confined indoors or in an outside enclosed and locked pen or structure, resistant to tunneling, suitable to prevent the entry of young children and designed to prevent the animal from escaping.
 Such pen or structure shall have secure sides not less than five feet high and a secure top, and shall provide protection from the elements for the animal.
 The requirement for a secure top on the enclosure may be waived by the Poundmaster upon showing that it is unnecessary.
-This section shall not apply to guard dogs or watchdogs utilized to secure premises enclosed by a fence or wall, not less than five feet high and resistant to tunneling, located within an industrial or commercial zone.
+This section shall not apply to guard dogs or watchdogs utilized to secure premises enclosed by a fence or wall, not less than five feet high and resistant to tunneling, located within an industrial or commercial zone, and engaged in a commercial business.

 “Severe injury” means any physical injury that results in death, broken bones or disfiguring lacerations requiring one or more sutures or cosmetic surgery.